CatalystCode/cordova-plugin-cogsvcsspeech/cognitiveservicesPlugin/README.md

 ### How it works

 The Cognitive Services Speech SDK for iOS is currently distributed as a Cocoa Framework.
-The SDK was downloaded from <https://aka.ms/csspeech/iosbinary> and linked manually.
+The SDK is currently being downloaded from cocopods during installation of the plugin.

 The plugin works
 in [AVAudioSessionCategoryMultiRoute](https://developer.apple.com/documentation/avfoundation/avaudiosessioncategorymultiroute?language=objc)